-This program provides access to civil legal counsel for Shelby County residents for as little as a $10, $20, or $30 intake fee, provided they have an income between 125% and approximately 200% of the federal poverty level as defined by the U.S. Department of Health and Human Services.
+This program provides access to civil legal counsel for Shelby County residents.
+We charge sliding scale fees based on household income and family size provided they have an income between 125% and approximately 300% of the federal poverty level as defined by the U.S. Department of Health and Human Services.

 After meeting with a Community Legal Center staff attorney at our weekly legal clinic, clients are either assigned to a staff attorney or placed with a volunteer attorney.

 For over 10 years, the Community Legal Center has run a clinic each morning at the civil courthouse to assist parents with minor children who are residents of Shelby County and meet our income requirements obtain divorces as self-represented litigants.

 Contact the Pro Se Parents’ Clinic